HugoGuillen/ezTracks/README.md

 ---
 # Micro tutorial
 ## Introduction
 `ezTracks` only needs a configuration file to work.

-To generate a plot, you need to do the following steps:
+To process to generate a plot is:
 1. Activate the `eztracks` environment (or having all dependencies available in the PATH)
 2. Run `python eztracks.py check path/to/config_file`
 3. Run `python eztracks.py prepare path/to/config_file`